karthik9990/CV/README.md

 # CV
-This i smy personal resume and other details
+This is my personal resume and other details